Winter Frequently Asked Questions

 How often are roads gritted?

-Roads covered in our priority one gritting routes are gritted upon receipt of a weather forecast indicating the onset of frost, ice or snow provided the forecast is issued sufficiently early.
+Roads covered in our priority 1 gritting routes are gritted upon receipt of a weather forecast indicating the onset of frost, ice or snow.

-- Gritting is usually carried out prior to the onset of adverse weather conditions.
+• Gritting is carried out prior to the onset of adverse weather conditions.

-- Priority two and three gritting routes are gritted as and when resources are available.
+• Priority 2 and 3 gritting routes are gritted as and when resources are available.

 Who decides whether the roads are gritted?

-The Ayrshire Roads Alliance use a weather forecasting service and decides to grit the network based on the forecast received.
+The Ayrshire Roads Alliance use a weather forecasting service and decide to treat the network based on the forecast received.

-- The decision to grit the road is taken by the Winter Controller who is on standby 24 hours a day, seven days a week.
+• The decision to treat the road is taken by our Winter Controllers who are on standby 24 hours a day, seven days a week.

 How do i know if my area has been gritted?